oliviernam/DevOps-Training-intermediate/cloud-azure/pipelining.md

 ### Fix deployment.yml

-As of writing the lab, there seems to be an error in the deployment.yml generation.
+As of writing the lab, there is an error in the deployment.yml generation.

 To fix it do the following: